sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/02-Dependency-Management-Flow.md

 ### Notes

-A.  Configure offline behavior for all projects on a machine by putting
-    `offline := true` in `$global_sbt_file$`.
+1. Configure offline behavior for all projects on a machine by putting `offline := true` in `$global_sbt_file$`.
 A command that does this for the user would make a nice pull request.
 Perhaps the setting of offline should go into the output of about or should it be a warning in the output of update or both?
-B.  The cache improvements in 0.12.1 address issues in the change
-    detection for update so that it will correctly re-resolve automatically in more situations.
+2. The cache improvements in 0.12.1 address issues in the change detection for update so that it will correctly re-resolve automatically in more situations.
 A problem with an out of date cache can usually be attributed to a bug in that change detection if explicitly running update fixes the problem.
-C.  A common solution to dependency management problems in sbt has been
-    to remove `~/.ivy2/cache`.
+3. A common solution to dependency management problems in sbt has been to remove `~/.ivy2/cache`.
 Before doing this with 0.12.1, be sure to follow the steps in the troubleshooting section first.
 In particular, verify that a clean and an explicit update do not solve the issue.
-D.  There is no need to mark SNAPSHOT dependencies as `changing()`
-    because sbt configures Ivy to know this already.
+4. There is no need to mark SNAPSHOT dependencies as `changing()` because sbt configures Ivy to know this already.